lucyZihanZ/lucyZihanZ/README.md

 * 📫 How to reach me: You can connect with me on [LinkedIn](https://www.linkedin.com/in/lucy-zhao-2b0225299/) or email me at ZihanZhao2024@u.northwestern.edu.

 * ⚡ Fun Facts: I love animals—especially small and cute ones!
-Spending time with them makes me feel happy and relaxed all day.
+Spending time with them makes me feel happy and relaxed.